pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 width: 80%
 alt: Image showing the gallery output provided by nbsphinx using the sphinx-gallery front end interface.
 ---
-`nbsphinx` can be combined with sphinx gallery to create a gallery of tutorials.
+`nbsphinx` can be combined with Sphinx gallery to create a gallery of tutorials.
 However, rather render the gallery as a grid, it lists all of the gallery elements in a single column.
 ```